signalfx/signalfx-php-tracing/CONTRIBUTING.md

 $ docker-compose up -d
 ```

-This will run the [preconfigured docker images](https://hub.docker.com/r/datadog/docker-library/) that we provide for the different PHP versions.
+This will run the [preconfigured docker images](https://hub.docker.com/r/datadog/docker-library/) that are provided for the different PHP versions.

 - PHP 5.6: `datadog/docker-library:ddtrace_php_5_6`
 - PHP 7.0: `datadog/docker-library:ddtrace_php_7_0`